Inclusion

 4. COUNSELLING SKILLS AND DIVERSITY

-Completed Portfolio by the end of the course which will be internally and externally assessed.
+Completed and achieved course work by the week prior to the end of the course which will be internally and externally assessed.

 Attendance will be monitored throughout (minimum of 90%)

-External verifier may request photocopying part of your portfolio, but your confidentiality will be always kept.
+External verifier may request photocopying part of your work, but your confidentiality will be maintained.

 PLEASE NOTE THAT YOU WILL NOT BE A QUALIFIED COUNSELLOR AT THE END OF THIS COURSE.

 3. Be able to provide a written academic and character reference from your level 2 Counselling course tutor/training provider.
-This reference will need to include evidence of above 85% attendance on your Counselling Courses/ Evidence of meeting deadlines on your Counselling Course/Evidence of being able to always remain professional in the classroom and growth in your personal development during your studies.
+This reference will need to include evidence of above 85% attendance on your Counselling Courses/ Evidence of meeting deadlines on your Counselling Course/Evidence of being able to always remain professional in the classroom and growth in your personal development during your studies along with your suitability for the course.

 4. A level of IT skills will be needed to do this course as all course work will need to be uploaded to our Turnitin system.

-5. Ideally if applicants are thinking about potentially wanting to progress to Level 4 then an English qualification will be required at either a grade 4 or C or above- we will accept other qualifications if they have been essay based.
+5. Ideally if applicants are thinking about potentially wanting to progress to Level 4 then an English qualification will be required at either a grade 4 or C or above- we will accept other qualifications if they have been essay based for the level 4.

 Please be aware that students could be asked to complete a BKSB Maths & English initial and diagnostic assessment during the induction period to assess skills at that time and to help to enhance these skills during your studies.